 Such other insurance as may be specifically agreed upon by the Parties.

-Such insurance shall be conducted between the Contractor and the insurer under the terms as approved by the Customer, which approval shall not be unreasonably withheld, and the Contractor shall, whenever required, produce to the Customer a copy of the insurance policy or policies as well as the insurer’s certificate confirming due payment of the premiums8.
+The Contractor shall, whenever required, produce to the Customer a copy of the insurance policy or policies as well as the insurer’s certificate confirming due payment of the premiums.
+The Customer shall, upon Contractor’s reasonable and justified written request provide the Contractor with a valid and effective insurance certificate complying to the insurance conditions stipulated in this Clause 8 (Insurance) where applicable.

-The minimum amount of insurance given under Clause 8.2(b) (Contractor’s all risk insurance) shall be till the moment of issue of the Project Closing Certificate of the complete Work by the Customer an amount corresponding to the Contract Price.
+The minimum amount of insurance given under Clause 8.2(b) (Contractor’s business and product liability insurance) shall be till the moment of issue of the Project Closing Certificate of the complete Work by the Customer an amount corresponding to the Contract Price.

 The minimum amount of insurance given under Clause 8.3(a) (Third party liability insurance) shall be till the moment of issue of the Post-Warranty Control Certificate an amount corresponding to EUR 10,000,000.

-The Contractor will be the policyholder under the above-mentioned insurances.
-The Customer must be explicitly listed as an additional insured in the insurance contracts pursuant to Clause 8.2 and 8.3, and the Contractor as policyholder must expressly waive all rights of subrogation against the Customer as an additional insured for any losses or claims arising from the execution of this Contract under all the above-mentioned insurances.

 Not later than thirty (30) days after signing the Contract, the Contractor shall furnish to the Customer a valid and effective insurance certificate complying to the insurance conditions stipulated in this Clause 8 (Insurance).
 Failure of the Contractor to furnish the insurance certificate to the Customer within the period according to the previous sentence of this Clause 8.7 shall be considered a material breach as per Clause 40.1(e).

 The Contractor shall ensure, where applicable, that its subcontractors and vendors shall take out and maintain in effect adequate insurance policies for their personnel and vehicles and for the Work executed by them under the Contract, unless such subcontractors and vendors are covered under the policies taken out by the Contractor.